List of Fruits Basket characters: Kyo's Mother

 Kyo's late mother.
 She was one of the few parents of the Zodiac members who accepted her son's destiny.
 After Kyo accidentally transformed into his real form in public, she forbade him from leaving the house.
 However, the fact that she was the mother of the "unwanted" Zodiac member led to her being shunned by the Soma estate, as well as abused by her husband.
 She took her own life by jumping into a railway track when Kyo was eight years old.

 Okami Soma

 Okami Soma (草摩 大神, Sōma Okami) is mother of Ritsu Soma.
 She owns a bath house and mirrors her son's personality, being overly apologetic and neurotic.
 She is one of the few Soma parents who accept their "cursed" child.

 Momiji's Father

 Father of Momiji and Momo Soma.
 He is one of the few Soma parents who accept their "cursed" child and retains his memory of Momiji after the mother asks hers to be repressed.

 Momiji's Mother

 Mother of Momiji and Momo Soma.
-He discovers the curse after attempting to hold Momiji when he is born, and is repulsed when he transforms.
+She discovers the curse after attempting to hold Momiji when he is born, and is repulsed when he transforms.
 She has Hatori erase her memory of being Momiji's mother and remains unaware.